edgedb/edgedb/docs/stdlib/math.rst

     :index: logarithm

-    Returns the logarithm of the given value to the specified base.
+    Returns the logarithm of the given value in the specified base.

     .. code-block:: edgeql-repl